Our weekly guide to unlocking new, diverse and often overlooked pathways into a legal career.

 1:30pm: Call with the Commercial Team

-My first unexpected job of the day is chatting to a colleague in the Commercial team about their latest Request for Proposal.
+My first unexpected job of the day is chatting to a colleague in the Commercial team about their latest Request for Proposal and bid.
 It comes with some terms and conditions that need to be reviewed urgently before they can bid for a new contract.
 Understanding the commercial aspects, like volume and pricing, is essential for me to provide practical legal advice.
 We talk through the risks together and decide we’re comfortable moving forward without changes.

 3:00pm: Catch-up and non-legal tasks

-It’s increasingly common for in-house lawyers to take on work that isn’t strictly legal.
+It’s also increasingly common for in-house lawyers to take on work that isn’t strictly legal.
 One example of this is ESG (environmental, social and governance) work.

 At the moment, we’re completing an Ecovadis assessment, which looks at our sustainability performance and highlights areas for improvement.
 I work with colleagues in Finance and Commercial to help complete parts of the questionnaire.
+Teamwork is crucial even in Sole Legal Counsel roles.

 5:10pm: Logging off